jasongrimes/fretboardfoundation/README.md

 Install RVM https://rvm.io/

-Install the latest stable ruby, and then the jekyll gem.
+Install the _same version of Ruby used by GitHub pages_, and then the jekyll gem.

     rvm install ruby-2.7.4
     gem install jekyll